 Procarta was spun out from the John Innes Centre and Plant Biosciences Limited in March 2008.

-The founders, Dr. Michael McArthur and Prof. Mervyn Bibb, discovered a novel way to control expression of genes in bacteria (Proc.
+The founders, Dr. Sam Piterson and Prof. Mervyn Bibb, discovered a novel way to control expression of genes in bacteria (Proc.
 Natl.
 Acad.
 Sci.
 USA 105: 1020) and developed the technology to treat drug-resistant bacteria.
 The company raised seed funding in late 2008 and achieved key scientific milestones, including the demonstration that the lead product was effective in an MRSA infection model.
 This, in combination with a strong IP position, enabled Procarta to secure major new investment in late 2010 with the round led by the VC fund Morningside Group.

 Sam Piterson (SKB, RRP, CellCentric, Piramed)

 With 20 years of experience in anti-infective research and development and subsequent positions on several major international pharmaceutical companies including Beecham Pharmaceuticals, Wellcome Research Laboratories and SmithKline Beecham Dr Sam Piterson is a strong chair for Procarta Biosystems.
 For the last 15 years Sam Piterson has worked in the biotech: in 1999, he joined the board of RiboTargets plc and served as CSO for over 3 years before becoming Director of R&D at British Biotech, (overseeing the merger with Vernalis).
 Sam has also worked as an independent consultant for a number of international Private Equity Investors before becoming CSO and R&D Director for Piramed Ltd. in 2005.
 He has served on the Scientific Advisory and Supervisory Boards of a number of biotech companies, including MerLion Pharmaceuticals and Axxima AG.
 He is a past Member of Council of the American Society for Microbiology and is on the editorial board of Current Opinions in Microbiology.